-Homework 1 is due at the start of class (2:40 pm) on Wednesday, February 15, 2017.
+Homework 1 is due at the start of class (2:10 pm) on Wednesday, February 20, 2019.

 [1G] Convexity (4 points).
-Let P be a closed point set (not necessarily finite) in d-dimensional Euclidean space (E^d) .
+Let P be a closed point set (not necessarily finite) in d-dimensional Euclidean space $(E^d)$ .
 Let conv P denote the convex hull of P.

-- (i) Given a point $q \in E^d \setminus \text{closure conv } P$, describe how to mathematically construct a hyperplane h that separates q from P-to be precise, q is on one side of h, all of P is on the other side, and neither q nor P intersects h.
-If P is finite, your construction should suggest an algorithm for computing h (assuming you already have a subroutine for computing convex hulls of finite point sets).
-If P is not finite, your construction should be valid mathematically, though it might not be computable. - (ii) Prove that the hyperplane you construct in part (i) separates q from P. - (iii) Prove that for every point $q \in \text{conv } P$, no hyperplane exists that separates q from P.
+- (i) Given a point $q \in E^d \setminus \text{closure conv } P$ , describe how to mathematically construct a hyperplane h that separates q from P-to be precise, q is on one side of h, all of P is on the other side, and neither q nor P intersects h.
+Make sure your construction works for infinite P-for example, if P is an ellipse or a subset of a fractal.
+(Your construction might not be computable for infinite P, but it should be clearly defined mathematically.) - (ii) Prove that the hyperplane you construct in part (i) separates q from P. - (iii) Prove that for every point $q \in \text{conv } P$ , no hyperplane exists that separates q from P.